federicotorrielli/wallhaven/README.md

 ## License

-This is free and unencumbered software released into the public domain.
+This project is licensed under the European Union Public Licence v.
+1.2 (EUPL-1.2).
+See the [LICENSE](LICENSE) file for details.

 ## Contributing